+What are nutritional requirements?
 Why do nutritional requirements vary?

-Each nutrient has a particular series of functions in the body and some nutrients are needed in larger quantities than others.
-For example, protein is needed in gram (g) quantities.
-Vitamin C is needed in milligram (mg) quantities (1/1000 gram) and vitamin $B{12}$ is needed in microgram (μg) quantities (1/1000000 gram).
-Individual requirements of each nutrient are related to a person's age, gender, level of physical activity and state of health.
-Also, some people absorb or utilise nutrients less efficiently than others and so will have higher than average nutritional requirements, e.g. among older people, vitamin $B{12}$ absorption can be relatively poor.
+People need many different nutrients if Each nutrient has a particular series of functions in the body and some nutrients are they are to maintain health and reduce needed in larger quantities than others.
+For example, protein is needed in gram (g) the risk of diet-related diseases.
+These are quantities.
+Vitamin C is needed in milligram (mg) quantities (1/1000 gram) and vitadifferent for each nutrient and also vary min $B{12}$ is needed in microgram (μg) quantities (1/1000000 gram).
+Individual requirebetween individuals and life stages, e.g. ments of each nutrient are related to a person's age, gender, level of physical activity women of childbearing age need more and state of health.
+Also, some people absorb or utilise iron than men. nutrients less efficiently than others and so will have higher than average nutritional requirements, e.g. among older people, vitamin $B{12}$ absorption can be relatively poor.